 Richard Drew is the photographer who took the image and had been working in the industry for over 40 years at the time.
 This is widely credited as his most famous image.

 23 years ago, images of space and planets were huge accomplishments and groundbreaking, and this image was one of them.
-By today’s standards, there is nothing spectacular about this image, but in its day it was a giant leap forward.
+By today’s standards, there is nothing spectacular about this image, but it was a giant leap forward in its day.

-The space shuttle Atlantis brought the Hubble telescope into space, way over budget and years late but it finally got there in 1990 and was able to capture this image.
+The space shuttle Atlantis brought the Hubble telescope into space way over budget and years later, but it finally got there in 1990 and captured this image.

 It shows the Eagle Nebula, which is 6500 light-years from Earth.
 The apparent smokestacks are of interstellar dust seen in the Serpens Cauda constellation.
 The Hubble used four separate cameras in order to be able to capture this iconic image.

 Adams is famous for shooting images of different National Parks across the country.
-Among these photographs is this view of the Teton mountains and the Snake River.
+This view of the Teton mountains and the Snake River is among these photographs.
 The hard part about all of these images is that the big camera, tripod, and film all had to be carried across long distances.

 Adams took this photo in 1942 while working for the Department of the Interior.
 They had commissioned him to photograph the National parks, Indian reservations, and popular landmarks.

 Photography is all about creativity, and this image is one of the most creative out there.
-This photograph is one of the most interesting and iconic images because of how strange and creative it is.
+This photograph is one of the most interesting and iconic images because it is strange and creative.

 The scene has many elements, like a floating chair, a bucket of water, a jumping man, and a floating easel complete with painting.
-With the help of assistants, family members, and thin wires, this shot was possible.
+This shot was possible with the help of assistants, family members, and thin wires.